Engineering

 Apply row-level access control deterministically.
 There is no LLM here.
 Access constraints defined in the semantic layer map userContext fields to table columns, and this stage converts them into mandatory filters that are attached to every query.

-Extract additional filters from the question (date ranges, statuses, segments).
-Context constraints are applied first, then message-derived filters are added with AND, so user prompts cannot bypass access control.
+Validate the question-derived WHERE filters (date ranges, statuses, segments) against the table schema.
+Context filters are applied first; question conditions are added with AND, so user prompts cannot bypass access control.

 6. build_query

-Assemble the final IL query by stitching together outputs from the earlier stages.
+Assemble the final IL query by stitching together the validated operation parameters, context filters, and question conditions.

 7. execute_query